Is the summer heat making your head spin?

 Do you like chocolate?
 Hazelnuts?
 Then this chocolate-hazelnut ice cream is the recipe for you.

-- 6 ounces of extra firm silken tofu
+- 6 ounces of extra firm tofu (Homemade Laura Soybean Tofu)

 - 1 cup of soy milk